-CITIES IN HISTORY
+BN3201 CITIES IN HISTORY

-- Understand the historical evolution of cities and its significance to the modern planning. - Analyse the concepts, stratifications, structure and Institutions of the agrarian, industrial and tribal societies. - Analyse the history, common and distinct elements, built form and the town planning of the medieval, colonial, modern and post-modern cities/towns of India. - Evaluate the locational, developmental, political, economic, technological, social and cultural factors historically shaping the Asian cities. - Remember the typologies, origin, growth, decline and renewal of different Indian cities based on location and function. - Analyse with case studies, the evolution, trend of growth, urban pattern, historical challenges, and interventions of South Asian cities and compare their similarities and dis-similarities with Asian cities.
+- To understand the historical evolution of cities and its significance to the modern planning. - To analyze the concepts, stratifications, structure and Institutions of the agrarian, industrial and tribal societies. - To analyze the history, common and distinct elements, built form and the town planning of the medieval, colonial, modern and post-modern cities/towns of India. - To remember the typologies, origin, growth, decline and renewal of different Indian cities based on location and function. - To analyze with case studies, the evolution, trend of growth, urban pattern, historical challenges, and interventions of South Asian cities and compare their similarities and dissimilarities with Asian cities.